 The PCRE library is a set of functions that implement regular expression pattern matching using the same syntax and semantics as Perl, with just a few differences.
-(Certain features that appeared in Python and PCRE before they appeared in Perl are also available using the Python syntax.)
+Certain features that appeared in Python and PCRE before they appeared in Perl are also available using the Python syntax.
+There is also some support for certain .NET and Oniguruma syntax items, and there is an option for requesting some minor changes that give better JavaScript compatibility.